PimentNoir/fadecandy/testjig/README.md

 23 (A9)  | Fadecandy VUSB     (via resistor divider)

 All analog inputs connect via the same resistor divider:

 * 1K between analog input and ground
 * 6.8K between analog input and Fadecandy signal
 * Use 5% tolerance resistors or better

+Target power supply (micro-USB cable) is driven at a variable voltage.
+This is achieved by buffering a PWM output with an RC filter and op-amp.

+* Op-amp should be able to drive ~20mA.
+I used half an OPA2350, since it was handy.
+* Op-amp supply voltage driven by Teensy VUSB (~5V), bypassed with 0.1uF cap
+* Configured as a non-inverting amplifier with gain=2
+  * Feedback resistor, - to out, 68K
+  * Feedback resistor, - to ground, 68K
+* Low-pass filter on + input
+  * 68K between + and PWM input
+  * 0.1uF capacitor between + and ground
+* Unused op-amps configured as followers
+  * 33K from - to out
+  * 33K from + to ground

+The Teensy isn't capable of communicating over USB with the Fadecandy board when wired this way, but the USB pins are electrically tested in a minimal way.
+Note that the USB signal ground and shield ground are set up this way only for electrical testing.
+During testing and programming, the actual power and signal ground is achieved through the test clip's connection to the output port.
+Except for VUSB, all signals on the USB connector are used only to electrically test the USB connector itself.

 Testjig Firmwares
 -----------------